Wipf Group Chemical & Laboratory Safety Information

 Chemistry Department EMERGENCY PROTOCOL

-HAZARD COMMUNICATION & MATERIAL SAFETY DATA SHEETS (MSDS); for my favorite MSDS site, click here
+HAZARD COMMUNICATION & MATERIAL SAFETY DATA SHEETS (SDS); for the Fisher SDS site, click here

 University Chemical Hygiene Plan